 The song "You" and its lyrics are bittersweet as well, reminding the listener of the Good End the charactersfinallyearned.

 Miyo's arc in itself is a Tear Jerker.
 Also in this arc we see Satoko's parents, and how, and why, they died in an almost-flashback.

-The manga version of Miyo's arc is honestly one of the most heartwrenching things this Troper has ever read.
-The punches start when the recently orphaned Miyo is dropped off at her new orphange.
+The manga version of Miyo's arc is just heartwrenching.
+The punches start when the recently orphaned Miyo is dropped off at her new orphanage.
 The anime plays this fairly ominously with the orphanage worker glaring at her as soon as the social workers leave, but the manga version decides to have a brief Hope Spot to make things worse.
 "Oh, oh look!
 He's patting her head, just like her dad used to do to!
 Surely this guy can't-" SMACK.

 At least she escaped.
 Eriko, Kikuko and Tomomi didn't.

 Tatarigoroshi-hen's ending in the manga.
 Keiichi and Satoko find Rika's half eaten open corpse.
 After a few moments of crying, Satoko notices Keiichi is holding a hooked machete (Rena's too).
 Enter more crying and pleading here.
 Then Keiichi being pushed off a bridge.
 To make matters worse, a few hours later a battered Keiichi wakes up and walks to town.
 He sees the dead body bags and after a bit comes to notion that his friends and everyone he loves are dead.
 His life can never go back to normal.
 The arc ends with Keiichi saying he wants everyone to die.

 How about most of Meakashi, mixed with terror?

 In the Tsumihoroboshi manga and VN, Rena denies she's sad, and keeps saying that she finally got her happiness.Then she tries to laugh,but ends up crying.